 Finding 2026-04-11

-Academic ethnic projections underestimated diversity in 95% of areas
+Academic ethnic projections over-predicted White British share in 95% of areas

-The UK diversified faster than the best academic model predicted.
+The UK diversified faster than the leading academic model predicted.

-NEWETHPOP - the most cited ethnic population projection for UK local authorities - was built by Rees, Norman, Wohland, Lomax and Clark at the University of Leeds.
-Published via the UK Data Service in 2016 (ESRC grant ES/L013878/1), it projected ethnic composition from Census 2011 to 2061 using a bi-regional cohort-component model with age-specific fertility, mortality, and migration rates by ethnic group.
+NEWETHPOP is the most cited ethnic population projection for UK local authorities.
+It was built by Rees, Norman, Wohland, Lomax and Clark at the University of Leeds, published via the UK Data Service in 2016 (ESRC grant ES/L013878/1).
+It projected ethnic composition from Census 2011 to 2061 using a bi-regional cohort-component model with age-specific fertility, mortality, and migration rates by ethnic group.
 Two scenarios were published: a Brexit variant (Leeds1) and an ONS-aligned variant (Leeds2).
-The full dataset (2 × 1GB) is freely available under CC BY 4.0.
+The full dataset (2 x 1GB) is freely available under CC BY 4.0.

-Census 2021 gave us the answer.
-We downloaded the Leeds2 (ONS-aligned) archive, extracted the Population2021 prediction for all local authorities, and compared it against actual Census 2021 data from ONS TS021.
+Census 2021 gave the answer.
+The Leeds2 (ONS-aligned) archive was downloaded, the Population2021 prediction was extracted for all local authorities, and compared against actual Census 2021 data from ONS TS021.

-Result: the model over-predicted White British population share in 282 out of 296 areas (95%).
-Mean Absolute Error: 3.95 percentage points.
+Result: the model over-predicted White British population share in 282 of 296 areas (95%).
+Mean absolute error: 3.95 percentage points.
 RMSE: 5.21pp.
 Only 16% of areas were accurate to within 1 percentage point.

 The worst misses were systematic, not random:

 This is not the first time.
-The Leeds team themselves acknowledged that their original ETHPOP model (2001-based) had the same systematic bias when validated against Census 2011.
+The Leeds team acknowledged that their original ETHPOP model (2001-based) had the same systematic bias when validated against Census 2011.
 NEWETHPOP was funded specifically to correct this.
-The correction was insufficient - the same directional error persisted, just smaller in magnitude.
+The correction was insufficient: the same directional error persisted, just smaller in magnitude.

 Every projection in use today inherits this problem.

-Every ethnic demographic projection for the UK - including Goodwin’s CHSS report (2025), which projects White British minority by 2063 - inherits assumptions from the same academic tradition.
-The gold-standard model underestimated diversity growth by an average of 4 percentage points over just 10 years.
+Every ethnic demographic projection for the UK, including Goodwin’s CHSS report (2025) which projects White British minority by 2063, inherits assumptions from the same academic tradition.
+The gold-standard model underestimated diversity growth by an average of 4 percentage points over 10 years.
 Forward projections to 2050 or 2060 are likely understating the pace of demographic change.

 • Within 1pp: 48 areas (16%)